Lurker00/DX160-Firmware-Add-on/README.md

 **Note:** Updating an add-on removes additional [Magisk](https://magiskmanager.com/) modules.
 You'll have to re-install them after the update.

 ## How to return back to the official firmware
-After iBasso released OTA-like update, it will be enough to re-apply any official firmware update, then do a factory reset.
+After iBasso would release OTA-like update, it will be enough to re-apply any official firmware update, then do a factory reset.
 Until then, I provide packages to revert back to the official firmware the same way as you flashed the add-on.

 ## How to update the official firmware
 True OTA does not work with add-on, because the build number is different.
 You need to download the update from [iBasso site](http://ibasso.com/down.php), put it to SD-card or Internal storage, and start manual upgrade.
 Then you may install an add-on compatible with the new firmware version, if any.